Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Introduction

-As VR and privacy communities have been working to tackle these issues and with the availability of HMDs to wider communities especially during recent years, the number of works in the intersection of VR, eye tracking, and privacy has been increasing.
-However, until now, none of the previous works focused on comprehensive coverage of eye tracking in VR and its privacy implications.
-In this work, \textbf{(1)} we first cover the major research between 2012 and 2022 by first discussing how eye movements are extracted and the possibilities of using eye movements in immersive VR.
-Then, \textbf{(2)} we discuss security and privacy implications including eye-based authentication and privacy-preserving eye tracking.
-Lastly, \textbf{(3)} we draw and discuss three different directions for future research especially considering the privacy aspects of immersive eye-tracked VR.
+As VR and privacy communities have been working to tackle these issues, and with the availability of HMDs to wider communities, especially in recent years, the number of works at the intersection of VR, eye tracking, and privacy has been increasing.
+However, to date, none of the previous works have focused on comprehensive coverage of eye tracking in VR and its privacy implications, considering the leading venues in the field.
+In this work, \textbf{(1)} we first cover the research between 2012 and 2022 by discussing how eye movements are extracted and the possibilities with them in immersive VR.
+Then, \textbf{(2)} we discuss security and privacy implications, including eye-based authentication and privacy-preserving eye tracking.
+Lastly, \textbf{(3)} we draw and discuss three different directions for future research, especially focusing on privacy.